Torsion phenomena for zero-cycles on a product of curves over a number field: Finiteness of

 By running this algorithm and applying \autoref{algfinite}, the authors were able to find a substantial collection of pairs of curves $E_1\times E_2$ such that $F^2(E_1\times E_2)\new$ is finite, including the first known examples of pairs of non-isomorphic curves with rank greater than $1$.
 Specifically, they used the LMFDB~\cite{lmfdb} to obtain a list of the first $m_1$ elliptic curves over $\Q$ of rank $r_1$ and torsion subgroup $C_2\times C_2$ (ordered by conductor), and the first $m_2$ elliptic curves over $\Q$ of rank $r_2$ and torsion subgroup $C_2\times C_2$, for various choices of $m_1,r_1,m_2,r_2$.
-For each $E_1$ from the first list and $E_2$ from the second, they ran \autoref{tensoralg}; for each pair with an output of length $r_1r_2$, the pair $(E_1,E_2)$ was added to a list of pairs for which $F^2(E_1\times E_2)\new$ is known to be finite.
+The torsion subgroup $C_2\times C_2$ was chosen as it is the simplest torsion structure for which the curves have fully rational $2$-torsion, though the algorithm would work equally well on any torsion structure of the form $C_2\times C_{2n}$. \black For each $E_1$ from the first list and $E_2$ from the second, they ran \autoref{tensoralg}; for each pair with an output of length $r_1r_2$, the pair $(E_1,E_2)$ was added to a list of pairs for which $F^2(E_1\times E_2)\new$ is known to be finite.

 The findings are summarized in \autoref{data}, with $m_1,r_1,m_2,r_2$ appearing as ``\# of $E_1$,'' ``$\rk E_1$,'' ``\# of $E_2$,'' and ``$\rk E_2$,'' respectively.
 For rows with $\rk E_1(\Q)=\rk E_2(\Q)$, only one pair out of $(E_1,E_2)$ or $(E_2,E_1)$ was tested, and diagonal pairs $(E_1,E_1)$ were not included.
 For rows containing ``$=E_1$'' in the ``\# of $E_2$'' column, only pairs $(E_1,E_1)$ were tested.